 Although first-time patients usually aren't problematic, this article shares why they require special consideration.

-by Mike Whitmer in Patient Interactions on Monday, October 12, 2015
+by Mike Whitmer in Patient Interactions on Friday, June 28, 2019

-Especially with patients who are seeing a chiropractor for the first time, attorney Carol Romano recommends taking a complete history and that using an informed consent process is in the doctor’s best interest.
+Especially with patients who are seeing a chiropractor for the first time, our attorney recommends taking a complete history and that using an informed consent process is in the doctor’s best interest.
 By fully explaining what the chiropractic treatment entails, the precise nature of the treatment being rendered, the expected results and possible risks, you help new patients become more at ease with the care provided.

-Both with patients who have never seen a chiropractor before and those who have but are new to your practice, Carol says it’s important to take all the necessary steps and to not let your guard down.
+Both with patients who have never seen a chiropractor before and those who have but are new to your practice, our attorney says it’s important to take all the necessary steps and to not let your guard down.
 Your goal should be for your patients to see you as a thorough and caring doctor—a doctor they’ll want to reward with their loyalty.

 For more information on potentially problem patients, see "The Questioning Patient."